 In addition to her focus as an agency web and mobile engineer building marketing sites she also focuses on shipping consumer and enterprise applications.
 Lara also specializes in building custom SaaS and eCommerce applications and is the founder of multiple active SaaS businesses.
 Open source software is also an important part of the business value she is able to leverage during each development project for her clients.

-In addition to running her independent studio today she is also the Founder of New Basis: a small technology agency providing design, web development, marketing and consulting to clients in over 4 different time zones since 2006.
+In addition to running her independent studio today she is also the Founder of New Basis: a full-service agency providing design, web development, marketing, consulting and other technology services to enterprise clients since 2006.